coder3112/Mathematics-IA/matrices.typ

 $
 #set math.mat(column-gap: 0% + 0.5em)
 = Transformation Matrices
-A matrix represents a transformation of points to allow for stretching, squeezing, translation and rotation.
+A matrix represents a transformation of points to allow for stretching, squeezing, translation and rotation etc. which change the coordinates of a set of points while preserving a set of properties.

 For a transformation $T$ on a point $x$, represented in column-vector form, it can be written as $T(x) = A x$ where $A$ is the transformation matrix of T.